Trust, But Verify: Reputation Management for Tax Preparers

 The take-away?
 Buyer beware.

 The vast majority of professional tax preparers are honest and hard-working individuals.
 But they’re human, too, and mistakes happen.
-Unhappy customers may become vindictive, and turn to Yelp, Glassdoor, or other social media sites in an attempt to damage the reputations of their tax preparers.
+Unhappy customers may become vindictive, and turn to Google, Glassdoor, or other social media sites in an attempt to damage the reputations of their tax preparers.

 That can cause serious harm, because a good reputation is essential to the success of any business.
 Up to ninety percent of consumers read online reviews, and trust them even more than they do personal recommendations.
 But by properly managing the reviews of your business, you can control the conversation and protect your reputation.